 In the example above, the MUJI brush marker is first, followed by Sakura and Tombow.

 The MUJI marker’s pigmentation is not as intense as the black of the Sakura or the Tombow.
 The MUJI brush is also more pliable than that of the two comparables, and you can see the difference in the neatness of the thinner lines.
 The Tombow brush is the stiffest of the three, and the Sakura brush falls in between.

 Whether these differences matter to you is really up to personal preference.
 I have a red Tombow pen lying around from almost a decade ago, and although the pigmentation isn’t as vivid as it used to be, it still works.
 Realistically, these MUJI brush pens are probably not going to work the same in ten years.

 A 10-pack of Tombow dual brush pens will run you around $30CAD.
-A 6-pack of Sakura Pigma brush pens retails for about $18CAD.
+An 8-pack of Sakura Pigma brush pens retails for around the same.
 Comparatively, the MUJI brush marker 12-pack at $14CAD gives you the opportunity to experiment with brush tips, and practice your strokes at a much cheaper price point.

 As long as your expectation of their lifespan and colour payoff is reasonable, for this price these MUJI brush markers will not disappoint.
 They are great for enthusiasts and learners, easy to store, and really fun to use.

-Have you tried these out, or are thinking of trying them?
+Are you thinking of trying these out?
 What’s your favourite pen for brush calligraphy?
-Share by leaving a comment below!
+Let me know in a comment below!